Improving the Reconstruction of Disentangled Representation Learners via Multi-Stage Modeling: Conclusion

 \section{Conclusion}

 In this work, we proposed a novel graphical model for \DR learning that, by virtue of being D-separated, overcomes the trade-off between reconstruction and disentanglement.
 To implement this graphical model, we introduced a multi-stage deep generative model, \simgan, that learns the independent and correlated latent variables in two separate stages of training.
 We showed that this model dramatically improves the reconstruction of preexisting \DR learning methods while maintaining the same level of disentanglement.
 Furthermore, our experiments for \simgangan and \simganflow (Appendices \ref{sec:gan_impl} and \ref{sec:flow_impl}, respectively) demonstrated that our framework is agnostic to both the level of supervision (e.g. unsupervised, weakly supervised, fully supervised) and to the underlying model (e.g. VAEs, GANs, normalizing flows).

-Finally, through the pendulum experiment (Appendix \ref{sec:pen}), we showed how our framework can be extended to models with deeper and/or richer hierarchical structure.
-In future work, we seek to explore these deeper extensions of \simgan.
+We have implemented the multi-stage model for generating synthetic credit tabular datasets as well.
+Compared to other leading benchmark models, MS-VAE maintains a harmonious balance between providing high-quality data and ease of understanding.
+The clarity regarding latent space features it provides is crucial for applications where transparent decision-making is key.
+In summary, this innovative model marks a notable advancement in simulating synthetic tabular data, merging enhanced performance with transparent interpretability.

+While \simgan's two stage training is effective in alleviating the trade-off between learning disentangled representations and reconstruction quality in existing DR learning methods, in future, we aim to develop a single coherent DR model that does not require two separate training steps.